SybrandWildeboer/DEIA2024/README.md

 # Assignments:
 Building a Retrieval-Augmented Generation (RAG) system using vector stores in OpenAI Playground.
 Fine-tuning a language model using a Google Colab notebook.
-## Assignment 1: Building a RAG System Using Vector Stores
+## Assignment 1: Building a RAG System Using Vector Stores (60 min)
 ### Objective
 Learn how to enhance language model responses by integrating a vector store to retrieve relevant information, thereby building a Retrieval-Augmented Generation (RAG) system.